 The MAT looks essentially the same as the verbal section of an IQ test.
 It also uses analogies, which are one of the best tools for testing logical reasoning.
 Even though the MAT does not provide an IQ score, it is testing the same abilities that are used on the verbal and logical sections of an IQ test.

 Now despite what many people say, it is not a rule that if you are good at verbal, you are bad at math or vice versa.
 In fact, all the cognitive domains are correlated in that if a person scores high on any one of them, they will likely do well on at least a few of them.
 Thus, if you score well on the MAT, we can infer that you would do well on an actual IQ test.

 This is why high IQ societies accept the MAT even though it is not technically an IQ test.
 But there are limits to what the MAT can say about your IQ.

 MAT: High Scores vs. Low Scores

 The MAT is considered valid for measuring high IQ.
-Mensa accepts IQs in the 98th percentile: an IQ of 132 or higher.
-Mensa accepts MAT scores from the 95th percentile on.
+Mensa once accepted IQs in the 98th percentile: an IQ of 132 or higher.
 That’s an MAT score above 430 (* estimate*).
 We can assume this MAT score correlates to a 98th percentile score on an IQ test.
 But what about a score below that?
 Well, all we know is that the average score on the MAT is 400, and this may correlate with the average IQ score (100).
 But the MAT cannot tell us about your IQ if you score above 400 but less than 430.
 That’s a grey area.